How to Create Facebook Ad Content That Get Results14 Min Read

 Facebook ads greatly influence purchasing decisions

-A study by GO Digital showed that about 80% shoppers browse products via Facebook at least once a week before visiting a physical store.
+A study by GO Digital showed that about 80% of shoppers browse products via Facebook at least once a week before visiting a physical store.

 Local deals (via Facebook) are substantially important for 84% people and 62% of the participants rated Facebook as a more effective platform for product research than Pinterest and Twitter.